vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Load Balancing

-We use Digital Ocean managed load balancer objects, based on HAProxy, to distribute user traffic across our frontend reverse proxies.
+We use Digital Ocean managed load balancer objects, based on [HAProxy](https://www.haproxy.org), to distribute user traffic across our frontend reverse proxies.

 ![Digital Ocean Load Balancer](https://cdn.vmst.io/docs/do-loadbalancer.png)

-A single load balancer object (Pike) is rated for 10,000 concurrent connections, but even under heavy load we only consume 10% of that capacity.
+Our single load balancer object (Pike) is rated for 10,000 concurrent connections, but even under heavy load we only consume 10% of that capacity.

 ### Reverse Proxies

-We use Nginx as the reverse proxy software running on dedicated Droplets.
+We use [Nginx](https://www.nginx.com) as our reverse proxy software, running on dedicated Droplets.

 What is a reverse proxy?
 As [defined by Cloudflare](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/):